kontent-ai/data-ops/src/commands/environment/backupRestore/README.md

 # Environment Backup & Restore

-The `environment backup` and `enviroment restore` environment commands let you easily backup and then restore your Kontent.ai environment.
+The `environment backup` and `environment restore` environment commands let you easily backup and then restore your Kontent.ai environment.

 ## Including and Excluding Entities in Environment commands